Dyson V11 Animal Review

 We began by rating and scoring how convenient it was to use each vacuum to clean other areas besides the flooring and assess the weight, storage method, and battery life.
-The V11 did well here, as it includes a wide variety of different attachments and fitting, letting you clean practically anywhere in your home — even the really hard-to-reach areas.
+The V11 did well here, as it includes a wide variety of different attachments and fittings, letting you clean practically anywhere in your home — even the hard-to-reach areas.
 All of the attachments use a single-button locking mechanism that is super easy to engage or disengage.

 Hard Surface Cleaning

-After convenience, each vacuum's performance when it came to cleaning hard floors carried the most weight, accounting for 30% of the final score.
-We spread out rice, flour, cereal, pet hair, and oatmeal on a section of hardwood laminate floor, noting how quickly and easily each vacuum cleaned up the mess and if there was any residual debris that completely eluded the vacuum.
-The V11 did well, earning a 7 out of 10 but didn't match the performance of the top products, which largely contributes to it failing to claim an award.
+After convenience, each vacuum's performance when it came to cleaning hard floors carried the most weight.
+We spread out rice, flour, cereal, pet hair, and oats on a section of hardwood laminate floor, noting how quickly and easily each vacuum cleaned up the mess and if there was any residual debris.
+The V11 did well but didn't match the performance of the top products, which largely contributes to it failing to claim an award.

-This vacuum does not include a hard floor brush like other Dyson models, hindering its performance slightly.
-The V11 did about average at collecting the rice we spread out, getting the single grains and smaller piles without much difficulty.
-However, it also did tend to fling plenty of rice to the side.
+The V11 does not include a hard floor brush like other Dyson models, hindering its performance slightly.
+It performed about average at collecting the rice we spread out, getting the single grains and smaller piles without much difficulty.
+However, it also tended to fling plenty of rice to the side.

-It did a little better with the flour but still didn't do as well as the other Dyson models that have a hard floor specific brush.
-We tried out the V11 in all of its different cleaning modes for this test, finding the "Boost" mode to be the most effective at cleaning, as it was the only one that could pull flour out from the cracks between boards.
-Overall, it got the majority of the flour up, relatively easy.
+Performance improved slightly with the flour but still wasn't as impressive as other Dyson models with a hard floor-specific brush.
+We tried out the V11 in all of its different cleaning modes for this test, finding the "Boost" mode to be the most effective, as it was the only one that could pull flour out from the cracks between boards.
+Overall, it got the majority of the flour up relatively easily.

 Ease of Use

-For our next metric, we focused on the ease of operating the Dyson V11, looking specifically at the different power modes available, the ease of cleaning under furniture and along walls, its maneuverability, and noise level.
-These account for 20% of the Animal's final score, with it earning a 7 out of 10 for its results.
+We focused on ease of operation for our next metric, looking specifically at the different power modes available, the ease of cleaning under furniture and along walls, maneuverability, and noise level.

 The V11 Animal is about average in terms of noise.
-It has an excellent reach when trying to clean under furniture, able to reach about 33" under our simulated testing "sofa" with the handle in the normal orientation.
-You can even make it further if you twist the handle but this isn't the most comfortable on your wrist.
-It also is highly maneuverable, with a swivel head.
+It has an excellent reach when cleaning under furniture, reaching about 33" under our simulated testing "sofa" with the handle in the normal orientation.
+You can make it go further if you twist the handle, but this isn't the most comfortable on the wrist.
+This vacuum also is highly maneuverable, with a swivel head.

-The V11 Animal leaves a lot to be desired when cleaning in tight corners, but it does do well at cleaning along the edges and walls of a room.
+The V11 leaves a lot to be desired when cleaning in tight corners, but it did well along the edges and walls of a room.

-You also have the option of three cleaning modes to use on the V11: Eco, Boost, and Auto.
-This lets you decide if you need to maximize cleaning power for stubborn messes or battery life if you want to clean a larger area with the Boost and Eco modes.
-Auto mode is a neat addition that should provide you with the best balance between performance and runtime, automatically adjusting power based on the amount of mess and the type of floor you are cleaning.
+This vacuum also has the option of three cleaning modes: Eco, Boost, and Auto.
+This lets you decide if you need to maximize cleaning power for stubborn messes or battery life to clean a larger area.
+Auto mode is a neat addition that aims to provide you with the best balance between performance and runtime, automatically adjusting power based on the amount of mess and the type of floor you are cleaning.

-It also did very well with the pet hair, only leaving one or two stray hairs behind on the flat carpet.
-For our remaining three tests in this metric, we tested the V11 on both the flat and the fluffy carpet, only omitting the fluffy carpet test with flour and pet hair since that is a bit much to ask of any stick vacuum.
+The V11 also did very well with pet hair, only leaving one or two stray hairs behind on the flat carpet.
+For our remaining three tests in this metric, we tested on both flat and the fluffy carpet, only omitting the fluffy carpet test with flour and pet hair since that is a bit much to ask of any stick vacuum.

-It did a solid job at collecting Cheerios on both types of carpet, though it does tend to push them around for a bit on the medium-pile carpet before collecting everything.
-Oddly enough, this vacuum did significantly better at sucking up the rice from the fluffier carpet than the flat carpet — opposite to how most vacuums did.
-It does a good job of getting the grains from the piles, collecting 95+% in only two passes.
-It tends to throw the rice to the side a bit on the flatter carpet and leaves more residual grains but still got the bulk of the rice when all was said and done.
+The V11 did a solid job collecting Cheerios on both types of carpet, though it tended to push them around for a bit on the medium-pile carpet before collecting everything.
+Oddly enough, this vacuum did significantly better at sucking up rice from the fluffier carpet than the flat carpet — opposite to what we've observed with most vacuums.
+It often threw the rice to the side on flat carpet, leaving more residual grains.
+That said, it still got the bulk of the rice when all was said and done.

-The V11 did about the same with the oats, getting far more from the fluffy carpet than the flat carpet.
+The V11 did about the same with oats, getting far more from the fluffy carpet than the flat carpet.
 It ended up dragging the oats around instead of sucking them up when pulling the vacuum backward, the same as with the rice.